Tomáš Marcinko

-Tomáš Marcinko (born 11 April 1988) is a Slovak professional ice hockey forward who plays as a center for HC Oceláři Třinec of the Czech Extraliga (ELH).
+Tomáš Marcinko (born 11 April 1988) is a Slovak professional ice hockey forward who plays as a center for HC Kometa Brno of the Czech Extraliga (ELH).
+He became the club captain in 2024 after Martin Zaťovič’s retirement.
 He was selected by the New York Islanders in the 4th round (115th overall) of the 2006 NHL Entry Draft, but he never played for the team.

 On June 26, 2011, the New York Islanders re-signed Marcinko to a one-year, two-way contract.

 Since 2019, he has been married to Vladimíra Marcinková, a Member of Slovak parliament.
-Their daughter Lina was born in 2020.
+They have two children.